vncg/react-admin/UPGRADE.md

 - import frMessages from 'aor-language-french';
 + import { Admin } from 'vn-kooch-react-admin';
 + import enMessages from 'vn-kooch-language-english';
-+ import frMessages from 'ra-language-french';
++ import frMessages from 'vn-kooch-language-persian';

 const messages = {
     en: enMessages,